-It's because of that, that I say this film isn't for everyone.
+Once again, Shyamalan's storytelling is very original, unconventional and ultimately mind-blowing.
+Instead of establishing everything the audience needs to know about the characters right at the beginning, he gradually develops them, giving them haunting backstories and spreading parts of it throughout the runtime.
+That said, this film isn't for everyone.
 The audience needs to trust Shyamalan and be patient.
-Very patient.
-Don't start taking notes about something that you THINK it's negative because once you reach the third act, everything changes and suddenly it all makes sense.
-The screenplay is not as twisty as Unbreakable, for example, but it demands absolute attention in order to catch on all the things that matter (and the ones that don't, as well).
+Really patient.
+Don't start taking notes about something that you think it's negative because once you reach the third act, everything changes and suddenly it all makes sense.
+The screenplay is not as twisty as Unbreakable, for example, but it demands absolute attention in order to catch up on all the things that matter (and the ones that don't, as well).

 As I said above, the soundtrack plays a huge role in the ending twist.
-That's because the soundtrack that plays right before the title of the film appears on the screen, is the same one as in the third act of Unbreakable.
+That's because the soundtrack that plays right before the title of the movie appears on the screen, is the same one as in the third act of Unbreakable.

-Also, it's a pity that I've only watched these films after Shyamalan stating that they were part of an eventual trilogy.
-Not that I was unsurprised at the end of Split, but it did remove that first impact of a pure shock in knowing that two movies separated by 17 years (in real life) are part of the same universe.
+This is one of the many clues throughout the film that hint at the idea that Split belongs to Unbreakable's universe.
+Naturally, after the title shows up, there's a scene with David Dunn (Bruce Willis) that confirms this theory, but these are little details that make Shyamalan into a great director and screenwriter.
+Also, it's a pity that I've only watched these movies after Shyamalan stating that they were part of an eventual trilogy.
+Not that I was not surprised at the end of Split, but it did remove that first impact of pure shock in knowing that two films separated by 17 years (in real life) are part of the same universe.